-The budget 2017-18 also provides figures on major variations in expenditure across important sectors.
-Table 1.4 attempts to capture those variations.
+Table 1.4 attempts to capture the major variations in expenditure across important sectors.
 While apparently some of the social sectors such as education and health show major increases in their allocations in 2017-18 (BE), compared to 2016-17 (RE), the sectoral allocations do not show any improvement when seen as share of GDP.
 These trends follow the overall declining trend in the expenditure-GDP ratio, thus implying that nominal increases in allocations do not translate into gains for the sectors in real terms.